 Bring the Right Boating Safety Equipment

-It is a good idea — and depending on the boat, may be required by law — to have a fire extinguisher on board, especially on motor boats.
-You may also want to consider other safety equipment such as inflatable emergency rafts, first aid kits, lights, signals, and flags for your boat-specific type.
+It is a good idea — and, depending on the boat, may be required by law — to have a fire extinguisher on board, especially on motorboats.
+You may also want to consider other safety equipment, such as inflatable emergency rafts, first aid kits, lights, signals, and flags, tailored to your specific boat type.

 Take a Boating Safety Course

 Ohio boating law requires all boaters born on or after January 1, 1982, to take a boating safety course.
 Even if you do not own or operate a boat, if you are a frequent passenger, it is a good idea to take the course to familiarize yourself with basic boater safety in the event your captain becomes incapacitated.
-The home study boating safety course is free to take at home.
+The Home Study Boating Safety Course is available for free online.

 Do Not Operate a Boat After Drinking